KitLavis/stage-left-merch/README.md

 - Currently all emails are sent to the terminal, however if/when the project goes live in a real world situation then a real emailing service will be incorporated.
 - A frontend admin panel will be added for superusers to be able to complete all CRUD operations from one place, similar to the Django admin panel.
 - Due to time constraints the Django Allauth templates have not all been styled to match the style of the project, so this would also be added.
+- At the moment users cannot delete their account themselves, they must contact the site administrator.
+This functionality will be added as soon as possible.

 ## Development and Deployment